Why did you choose to study at WPI?

 Over the past year, I became the technical outreach and community help chair for the National Society of Black Engineers (NSBE).
 Additionally, when the organization needed someone to step up, I took on the role of the pre-collegiate initiatives chair.
 In my roles, I tied the organization to the greater Worcester community – creating service opportunities for the NSBE chapter and long-term partnerships.

 Community is important to me.
 Fostering a safe and supportive community is evident in my work with professors, Interim President Wole Soboyejo, and the Office of Diversity, Inclusion, and Multicultural Education (ODIME) to research the Black Experience at WPI.
 This has brought about impactful long-term change to the community.
-My focus on community building is also evident in my roles as a residential advisor, a student advocate and undergraduate representative for the Mental Health Implementation Team’s Student Life Committee, and an office assistant for the Office of Student Aid & Financial Literacy.
+My focus on community building is also evident in my roles as a residential advisor, a student advocate and undergraduate representative for the Mental Health Implementation Team’s Student Life Committee, and an office assistant for the Office of Financial Aid.

 What’s your favorite thing about WPI?